pizzaeueu/searchBot/Readme.md

 - Development mode

-If you want to run bot locally you need to update [application.conf](https://github.com/SamosadovArtem/searchBot/blob/master/main/src/main/resources/application.conf) with your db config data and run it with `sbt run` command
+If you want to run bot locally you need to update [application.conf](https://github.com/SamosadovArtem/searchBot/blob/master/main/src/main/resources/application.conf) with your db config data / bot token and run it with `sbt run` command

 - Development mode (In memory DB)